Follow Kilimanjaro's paths to the top.

 We at Jerry Tanzania Tours are here to answer these questions and inform you more about the gorgeous Kilimanjaro Trails.
 So let’s get started!

-How did the Climbing Mount Kilimanjaro Trails begin?
+How did the Climbing Mount Kilimanjaro Trails begin?:

 After volcanic eruptions, millions of years ago three peaks of Mount Kilimanjaro were formed.
 Shira (one of the volcanic cone) is now extinct and eroded, while the other two volcanoes (Mawenzi and Kibo), after subsequent eruptions, ‘melted’ together.
 The highest peak is Kibo with its famous Uhuru peak at almost 6000m above sea level.